afonzeca/arun/README.md

 managing commands and associated code (your console application).

-The Arun Microframework has an "out-of-the-box" native support for Dependency Injection by using _Containers_ and _Autowire_ (thanks to PHP-DI) and an organized tree for easily writing your code in a simple way.
+The Arun Microframework has an "out-of-the-box" native support for Dependency Injection by using _Containers_ and _Autowire_ (thanks to PHP-DI), facades and an organized tree for easily writing your code in a simple way.

-Starting from the 0.44.2-alpha version, Arun can auto-generate code for fast and easy development (See Chapter 'Code Auto-Generation' for further information).
+Starting from the 0.43-alpha version, Arun can auto-generate code for fast and easy development (See Chapter 'Code Auto-Generation' for further information).

+After your project is finished, you can also create a self-contained executable (.phar) thanks to gen:phar embedded action.

 _DISCLAIMER: This product is a prototype at an early stage of development and could have security issues...
 DO NOT USE IT IN PRODUCTION ENVIRONMENTS_